reonZ/pf2e-dailies/README.md

 The interface allows the user to open the compendium browser (with the right settings) and directly drag & drop the appropriate items.

 -   if an item is added, it will be automatically created on the character.
--   If an item is removed and still physically existing on the character, it will automatically be deleted.
+-   If an item is removed and still physically exists on the character, it will automatically be deleted.
 -   If no change is made but the item is no longer present on the character, the item will be re-created.

 ## Scrolls

 When a spell is dropped in a spell slot, a new spell scroll will be created with the appropriate hightened level directly in the character's inventory.

-To make it easier to remember which scrolls are temporary, they will have the suffixes `**` added to their name.
+To make it easier to remember which scrolls are temporary, they will have the suffix `**` added to their name.

 ## Talismans

 When a talisman is dropped in a talisman slot, it will automatically be added to the character's inventory.

-To make it easier to remember which talismans are temporary, they will have the suffixes `**` added to their name.
+To make it easier to remember which talismans are temporary, they will have the suffix `**` added to their name.

 # Chat